 One of the more common relatively minor injuries after a car accident is a broken thumb.
 Think about the way you hold the steering wheel: most people hold it overhand with their thumbs in the center of the wheel and the rest of their fingers wrapped around the wheel.
 In any car accident like distracted driving accident or a wrong-way driver accident, you may be pushed forward towards the dashboard, which can catch your thumb around the wheel.
 Or, the airbag may deploy and push your thumbs back, breaking the bone.

 For any broken bone injuries, even if you’re not sure you have a broken bone, it’s important to visit the doctor.
 Letting the injury heal on its own can cause the bone fuse together improperly, which can result in chronic pain and other more serious long-term effects.
 For most injuries involving a broken thumb, you can heal with non-surgical intervention.
 However, if the bone has shattered or the thumb breaks below a certain point, you may need surgery to fix it.

-At Thompson Law Firm, we have more than 10 years of experience helping clients obtain compensation for their personal injuries, including smaller injuries including those listed above.
-When you’re ready to talk, please contact our office to arrange a free initial consultation by phone or at our Chandler, North Phoenix, or Peoria office.
+At Phoenix Accident and Injury Law Firm near you, we have more than 15 years of experience helping clients obtain compensation for their personal injuries, including smaller injuries like those listed above.
+When you’re ready to talk to an attorney near you, please contact our office to arrange a free initial consultation by phone or at our nearby Chandler, North Phoenix, or Peoria office.

-If you have suffered any injury from a car accident, no matter how small, contact Thompson Law Firm in Chandler, AZ to speak with an experienced personal injury attorney.
-We provide personal injury legal services to clients in the greater Phoenix area including Chandler, Gilbert, Mesa, Scottsdale, Tempe, and Peoria.
+If you have suffered any injury from a car accident, no matter how small, contact Phoenix Accident and Injury Law Firm near you in Chandler, AZ to speak with an experienced personal injury attorney.
+We provide personal injury legal services to clients in your area including Chandler, Gilbert, Mesa, Scottsdale, Tempe, and Peoria.